leehoanzu/color-classification/README.md

-# Welcome to Color classification Repository
+# Welcome to Color Classification Repository

 This repository provides software that utilizes an AI model on the Raspberry Pi 5, connected to a PLC via Ethernet, for color classification.
 You will find in this repo the following stuff: